iraniurvaksh/Bike_Sharing/README.md

 # Bike_Sharing
-Bike Sharing Analysis with R
+Bike Sharing Analysis with R.
+In this Analysis we have used regression and time series analysis.